Esther and the Feast of Purim

 "to hang anyone on a stake, to crucify"

-Christ fulfills both ends of this imagery the death and the resurrection.
+Christ fulfills both ends of this imagery, the death, and the resurrection.

 You placed my foot on their necks.

 I have destroyed all who hated me.

-May we place our feet on the neck of all our flesh and self related enthronements.
+May we place our feet on the neck of all our flesh and self-related enthronements.

-I leave you with a few more websites that discuss not only the topics I mention above but endless mines of precious jewels buried within this book.
+Endless mines of precious jewels are buried within this book.
 Check them out if you get a chance.
-I also recommend an insightful book viewing the symbols of this story and its present relevance. by Fuschia Pickett called "For Such a Time as This"
+I also recommend an insightful book viewing the symbols of this story and its present relevance. by Fuschia Pickett called For Such a Time as This

 © 2012 Tamarajo